-The human brain continuously engages in mental activities that include introspection, theory 2 of mind, and future planning, even when not actively pursuing a task.
-Fluctuations during the 3 resting state have been shown to show functional network topology similar to that observed in task imaging studies (Calhoun et al., 2008; Smith et al., 2009).
-Since the first reports on time varying functional connectivity during task performance (Sakoślu et al., 2010) and during a typical resting functional magnetic resonance imaging (fMRI) scan (Chang and Glover, 2010; Sakoślu et al., 2010), there has been interest in studying and characterizing the changes in functional connectivity between brain regions on a shorter time scale, also referred to as time-resolved or dynamic functional connectivity(Calhoun et al., 2014; Hutchison et al., 2013).
-Recent years have seen a sharp increase in development of novel methods to characterize these dynamics (Allen et al., 2012a; Cribben et al., 11 2013; Kang et al., 2011; Tagliazucchi et al., 2012a; Vidaurre et al., 2017; Yaesoubi et al., 2015a) (see 12 (Preti et al., 2017) for a thorough review).
-13
+The human brain continuously engages in mental activities that include introspection, theory of mind, and future planning, even when not actively pursuing a task.
+Fluctuations during the resting state have been shown to show functional network topology similar to that observed in task imaging studies (Calhoun et al., 2008; Smith et al., 2009).
+Since the first reports on time varying functional connectivity during task performance (Sako'glu et al., 2010) and during a typical resting functional magnetic resonance imaging (fMRI) scan (Chang and Glover, 2010; Sakog'lu et al., 2010), there has been interest in studying and characterizing the changes in functional connectivity between brain regions on a shorter time scale, also referred to as time-resolved or dynamic functional connectivity (Calhoun et al., 2014; Hutchison et al., 2013).
+Recent years have seen a sharp increase in development of novel methods to characterize these dynamics (Allen et al., 2012a; Cribben et al., 2013; Kang et al., 2011; Tagliazucchi et al., 2012a; Vidaurre et al., 2017; Yaesoubi et al., 2015a)(see (Preti et al., 2017) for a thorough

 One popular method to estimate connectivity dynamics in functional neuroimaging data is the use of sliding windows to estimate the connectivity between regions/networks.
-These time-varying connectivity estimates, when computed on the time courses from brain regions or seeds defined a bioRxiv preprint doi: https://doi.org/10.1101/380741; this version posted July 30, 2018.
-The copyright holder for this preprint (which was not certified by peer review) is the author/funder, who has granted bioRxiv a license to display the preprint in perpetuity.
-It is made available under prior if are referred to as dynamic functional network techniques such as independent components analysis (ICA) are referred to as dynamic functional network connectivity (dFNC).
+These time-varying connectivity estimates, when computed on the time courses from brain regions or seeds defined a priori are referred to as dynamic functional connectivity (dFC) and those estimated from the time courses of networks obtained from blind decomposition techniques such as independent components analysis (ICA) are referred to as dynamic functional network connectivity (dFNC).
 In this work we focus on the latter, which leverages the benefits of ICA including data-driven identification of networks, robustness to noise, separation of overlapping signals of interest, and estimation of homogeneous networks that capture individual subject variability (Calhoun and de Lacy, 2017; Yu et al., 2017).
 Using an ICA based pipeline, Allen et al. (2012a) reported the presence of stable, recurring connectivity patterns/states obtained from clustering pairwise correlation estimates of windowed time courses of ICA derived intrinsic networks from resting fMRI data and more recently (Abrol et al., 2017) showed connectivity patterns and dynamic metrics are highly replicable across multiple independent data sets.
-However, a few studies have raised concerns over the quality of connectivity estimates obtained using the sliding window method (Lindquist et al., 2014; Smith et al., 2011), choice of window size (Hindriks et al., 2016; Leonardi and Van De Ville, 2015; Sakoglu et al., 2010; Zalesky and Breakspear, 2015), and the ability of the method to capture meaningful state transitions (Shakil et al., 2016).
+However, a few studies have raised concerns over the quality of connectivity estimates obtained using the sliding window method (Lindquist et al., 2014; Smith et al., 2011), choice of window size (Hindriks et al., 2016; Leonardi and Van De Ville, 2015; Sakog'lu et al., 2010; Zalesky and Breakspear, 2015), and the